andrewcylaw/scriptdump/README.md

 MerchOS offers Grand Exchange flipping ideas for free.
 The UI is artificially limited to one batch of five "idea" items every five seconds - but the underlying network call is not rate limited.

 This script scrapes these requests and prints it in a nicely formatted table.

+## WASD-mediakeys (29 October 2019)
+Configuration for AutoHotkey that adds the same media shortcut keys as a WASD V2 keyboard.